 How often do you meet for rehearsals?

 Each of our choirs meet once a week during school term time.
 We usually continue through half term also.
 That means that through the year we have a Spring Term, a Summer Term and a Winter Term.
 Each Term last between 12 and 14 weeks.
 At the end of each Term we have opportunities to perform in concerts for charity.
 And the choirs choose which charity to support.
-Over the years, with our choirs in West Sussex and Buckinghamshire, we have raised thousands of pound for local charities.
+Over the years, with our choirs in West Sussex and Buckinghamshire, we have raised thousands of pounds for local charities.

 What kind of music do you sing?